geoscixyz/gpg/content/seismic/reflection/seismic_reflection_stacking.rst

 These are the only steps we will be concerned with in these notes.
 Other steps may be used by experienced contractors and they may be necessary to produce more useful sections for interpretation, but the details are beyond the scope of this set of notes.

-..
-Note: need a link from workflow.gif to big_workflow.gif